Gheorghe Chițu: Nationalist campaigner and Craiova mayor

 Still an affiliate of the liberal clubs (the "Reds"), Chițu debuted in politics as the mayor of Craiova in 1863—the first ever mayor to be elected by Wallachian citizens under the law on urban communes.
 He was reconfirmed in 1865, and served until 1866, when he was replaced by N. C. Otetelișanu.
 In this position, he organized the first-ever election of a kehilla for the Sephardi Jews of Craiova (see History of the Jews in Romania), which was won by Haschiel Cohen.
 His tenure also came with the inauguration of a modern fire department, replacing the older rattle watch (roată) in October 1865.

 In parallel, Chițu was also pitted against Domnitor Cuza's cherished policy of confiscating monastery land.
 As mayor, and subsequently as lawyer, he defended the estate of Madona Dudu Church, eventually winning the case with a favorable verdict at the Court of Cassation.
 He took no retainer for this case, noting that Madona Dudu had a mission to help the needy; his friends circulated a story according to which Chițu had refused payment for his services in obtaining reparations for a destitute widow and her son.
 Chițu also returned to cultural activities—as a member of the Dolj Council, he contributed to the establishment of the People's School of Arts and Crafts in Craiova (opened in 1870).
 Meanwhile, in early 1865, he and Anastase Stolojan were giving public lectures in Craiova; his essays on ethnography and the Romanian lexis (specifically Latin etymology and the Christian vocabulary) appeared in Bogdan Petriceicu Hasdeu's review, Columna luĭ Traianŭ.

-Between 1867 and 1888, Chițu was elected to multiple terms as Deputy and Senator, representing Craiova.
+Following the "monstrous coalition" coup, which toppled Cuza in February 1866, Chițu supported the notion of having a foreign prince on the throne.
+As Mayor, he greeted the newly selected Carol of Hohenzollern, who was passing through Craiova on his way to Bucharest.
+Between 1867 and 1888, he was elected to multiple terms as Deputy and Senator, representing Craiova.
 His first contributions there included a critique of excessive Westernization, which took as its starting point the observation that the Principalities' government newspaper, Monitorul Oficial, still ran an edition in French.
 In his interpellations, Chițu expressed his consternation that Romanians felt a need to report to the West on their country's inner workings.
-During the race of March 1869, which resulted in an electoral sweep for the conservatives (or "Whites"), Chițu had the distinction of being one of only ten "Reds" to win seats—and one of three liberals representing Dolj's 3rd College.
+During the race of race of March 1869, which resulted in an electoral sweep for the conservatives (or "Whites"), Chițu had the distinction of being one of only ten "Reds" to win seats—and one of three liberals representing Dolj's 3rd College.